What if you could create web content that connects you with the exact clients you love serving?

 When dream clients click to your homepage, you want your message to align with their needs, right?
 In fact, you want each page of your site content to resonate with the feelings, the issues that brought your visitor to your site.

-Here’s the thing, you know you can make a giant difference in the lives of the clients you want to serve, am I right?!
+Here’s the thing, you know you can make a giant difference in the lives of the clients you want to serve, right?
 Yes, so you want to pour your heart into your website content.

 Your website is your *stand-in* for when a future client who doesn’t know you yet finds it.
 It’s your voice, your brand, your online trust-building home base.

 The words you choose to use on your webpages can be your best tool to connect with her when she’s scanning the page to see what you offer…

 She’s asking herself, “Can this coach help me?”